I did some study on the “Age of Accountability” and I can say that it depends person to person.

 And where’s the accountability (knowing good and evil) if the person hasn’t reached that age?
 12?
 It’s not twelve for everyone.

 How about those who can never be held accountable?
 How can they make decisions if they do not understand the concept of accountability for their actions and words?
 Just because they’re 12 and above they’re automatically accountable regardless if they understand it or not?
-Think again.
+Think about it.

 Same with the Holy Communion.
 We have been taught we can only take it when we’re 12 because then we reached the age of accountability.
 Says who?
-Written by?
+Written by who?

-Age of Accountability is on a person-to-person basis.
+Age of Accountability is on a person-by-person basis.
 Setting it at twelve was a huge mistake.
 Because of that, we fail to understand many other things.

 People who dies without reaching their age of accountability then becomes clear, they are not under the same rule.
-So worry not for them, because they are with the Lord God Almighty, waiting for you.
+So worry not for them, because they are with the 𐤉𐤄𐤅𐤄 (pronounced as “yah-hu-ah”; transliterated as “YAHUAH”, “YaHuWaH”, or “YHWH”), waiting for you.
 Worry for yourself instead, you still have to run the race, and it’s not going to be easy.
 The road to heaven is narrow and full of painful things.
 The road elsewhere is wide and blissful, easy and comfortable.